John Gagnier: Bibliography

-In 1706 he was enabled through Lloyd's liberality to publish in quarto an edition of the fictitious Joseph ben Gorion's 'History of the Jews,’ in the original Hebrew, with a Latin translation and notes.
-In 1707 he published at the Hague 'L'Église Romaine convaincue de dépravation, d'idolatrie, et d'antichristianisme.'
+In 1706, through Lloyd's liberality, he was able to publish in quarto an edition of the fictitious Joseph ben Gorion's 'History of the Jews', in the original Hebrew, with a Latin translation and notes.
+In 1707 he published in the Hague 'L'Église Romaine convaincue de dépravation, d'idolatrie, et d'antichristianisme'.
 In 1710, at the insistence of Sharp, archbishop of York, he assisted John Ernest Grabe in studying the Arabic manuscripts in the Bodleian Library relating to the Clementine constitutions, on which Sharp had engaged Grabe to write a treatise against William Whiston.

 In 1718 his 'Vindiciæ Kircherianæ, sive Animadversiones in novas Abrahami Trommii Concordantias Græcas versionis vulgo dictæ LXX.
-Interpretum,’ appeared, which was considered an unfair attack on Abraham Trommius, then an aged man.
-In 1723 he issued in folio Abū Al-Fidā's 'Life of Mahomet,’ in Arabic, with a Latin translation and notes, dedicated to an early patron, Lord Macclesfield.
+Interpretum’ appeared, which was considered an unfair attack on Abraham Trommius, then an aged man.
+In 1723 he issued in folio Abū Al-Fidā's 'Life of Mahomet’ in Arabic, with a Latin translation and notes, dedicated to an early patron, Lord Macclesfield.

-He prepared an edition of Abū Al-Fidā's 'Geography,’ and in 1726 or 1727 printed as a specimen seventy-two folio leaves, but was unable to proceed, lacking support.
+He prepared an edition of Abū Al-Fidā's 'Geography', and in 1726 or 1727 printed as a specimen seventy-two folio leaves, but was unable to proceed, lacking support.
 The fragment was noticed in the Journal des Savants for 1727.
-For the benefit of those who were unable to read his Latin translation of Abū Al-Fidā's 'Mahomet,’ he compiled a 'Life' in French, which was published in two volumes by Jean Le Clerc at Amsterdam in 1732.
-A later edition in three volumes appeared at Amsterdam in 1748; and a German translation in two volumes at was published at Köthen in 1802–4.
-He had previously made an anonymous continuation to Count H. de Boulainvilliers's 'La Vie de Mahomed,’ London, 1730.
+For the benefit of those who were unable to read his Latin translation of Abū Al-Fidā's 'Mahomet’, he compiled a 'Life' in French, which was published in two volumes by Jean Le Clerc at Amsterdam in 1732.
+A later edition in three volumes appeared at Amsterdam in 1748; and a German translation in two volumes that was published in Köthen in 1802–4.
+He had previously made an anonymous continuation to Count H. de Boulainvilliers's 'La Vie de Mahomed', London, 1730.